BA Christian Theology

 PROGRAMME CODE:- 2207

 HISTORY OF THE PROGRAMME

-The department of Christian Theology studies came into existence in National Open University of Nigeria I 2015, in keeping with the recommendation of National University Commission (NUC) Accreditation Panel Report that the Christian Theology Units be sub-merged to form the Department of Religious Studies.
+The Department of Religious studies came into existence in National Open University of Nigeria I 2015, in keeping with the recommendation of National University Commission (NUC) Accreditation Panel Report that the Christian Theology and Islamic Units be sub-merged to form the Department of Religious Studies.
 This Report was ratified by the University Senate and the department started with the new nomenclature in the same year.

 PHILOSOPHY, VISION AND MISSION

-To produce quality graduands of Christian Theology with broad specialization and competence in Christian Theology/ Christian Religious Studies to meet with current challenges and demands.
+To produce quality graduands of Christian Religious Studies with broad specialization and competence in Christian Religious Studies to meet with current challenges and demands.

 AIMS AND OBJECTIVES